OfficeDev/office-js-docs-pr/docs/excel/call-excel-apis-from-custom-function.md

 ---
 title: Call Excel JavaScript APIs from a custom function
-description: 'Learn which Excel JavaScript APIs you can call from your custom function.' ms.date: 08/30/2021 ms.localizationpriority: medium
+description: Learn which Excel JavaScript APIs you can call from your custom function. ms.date: 08/30/2021 ms.localizationpriority: medium
 ---